What are passenger transport vehicles?

 - fare schedule.

-- Taxi drivers must display their driver ID document and ensure it is visible to all passengers in vehicle.
+- Drivers of OD-RH PTVs must display their driver ID document and ensure it is visible to all passengers in vehicle.

 - Note: a driver ID document is not a driver’s licence.
-For taxi drivers, the driver ID document must contain a photograph of the driver, their first name and their driver ID number.
+For drivers of OD-RH PTVs, the driver ID document must contain a photograph of the driver, their first name and their driver ID number.
 Existing taxi driver ID cards meet these requirements.

 Read the Passenger Transport Vehicles: On-demand Rank or Hail fact sheet below for more details.